-The Mission Services team from the Catholic Schools Office oversee and provide all schools in the Broken Bay Diocese with the Religious Education curriculum.
+Mission Services from the Catholic Schools Office provide all schools in the Broken Bay Diocese with the Religious Education curriculum.
 To ensure that all areas of religious teaching are covered, St Agatha's plans the teaching modules over the seven years the children are at the school.
 Each term, the Religious Education Co-ordinator works with all the teachers to plan quality learning activities, source good resources and plan quality assessment tasks.

-St Agatha's Catholic school supports the parish-based sacramental program through the Religious Education units covered in Years Two and Three.
-The majority of children from these Grades receive the Sacraments of Confirmation, Reconciliation and Eucharist.
-Because the children's sacramental journey is an important part of their life, staff attended these liturgical celebrations to support them.
+St Agatha's Catholic school supports the parish-based sacramental program through the Religious Education units covered in Years 2 and 3.
+During these years, the children will learn about the Sacraments both at school and in parish groups.
+The majority of children from these grades receive the Sacraments of Confirmation, Reconciliation and Eucharist.
+Because the children's sacramental journey is an important part of their life, staff attended these liturgical celebrations to show support and to share in the celebrations.

 Liturgy and prayer play an integral part in school life both in the classroom and in the school community.
 Prayer is celebrated during weekly assemblies and in the classrooms daily.
+Children in the higher grades are responsible for preparing and leading class prayer.
 Grade and whole school liturgies and Masses unite the school, parent and parish communities.
 Major events in the liturgical life of the school include:

-- weekly grade Masses; - whole school Masses for significant feast days, for example, Feast of the Assumption; - whole school Masses to mark the beginning and end of the school year and Year 6 Graduation; - Liturgies that celebrate occasions such as Anzac Day and Mothers' Day; and - opportunities to receive the Sacrament of Reconciliation.
+- weekly grade Masses; - whole school Masses for significant feast days, for example, Feast of the Assumption and the Sacred Heart; - whole school Masses to mark the beginning and end of the school year and Year 6 Graduation; - liturgies that celebrate occasions such as ANZAC Day, Mothers' Day and Grandparent's Day; and - opportunities to receive the Sacrament of Reconciliation.

 Opportunities exist for staff to reflect and grow spiritually through staff prayer, liturgies and professional development.
 Staff members attended the Diocesan Schools' Staff Mass at the commencement of the school year.
 It is an ideal opportunity where all staff from the Broken Bay Diocese come together to pray for the year ahead.
-Each week, the staff meeting begins with prayer and the staff also meet on a regular basis to take part in staff prayer before school.
-Parents also had the opportunity to attend Parent Prayer twice a term which was planned and led by the Religious Education co-ordinator.
+Each week the staff meeting begins with prayer.
+The staff also met on a regular basis to take part in prayer before school.
+Parents also have the opportunity to attend Parent Prayer twice a term which is planned and led by the Religious Education co-ordinator and parents.

 There is a strong link between the Parish, School and Diocese.
-Year 6 students participated in the beginning of the year Cluster Mass with Bishop David Walker at the Cathedral in Waitara.
-The Cluster Mass was attended by other Year Six children who attend Catholic schools in the Broken Bay Diocese.
-Some Year Six children also attended the annual Mission Mass at Waitara.
-The choir also kept the elderly from the parish entertained at their get togethers.
+Year 6 students participated in the beginning of the year Cluster Mass with Bishop David Walker at the cathedral in Waitara.
+The Cluster Mass was attended by other Year 6 children who attend Catholic schools in the Broken Bay Diocese.
+Some Year 6 children also attended the annual Mission Mass at Waitara.

-Children from Years Five and Six visited St George's Marionite Church at Thornleigh where they listened to a talk by the Parish Priest and were treated to morning tea by the parishioners.
+Father Brian Moloney and the children from Years 5 and 6 visited St George's Marionite Church at Thornleigh where they listened to a talk by the Parish Priest, attended a Mass in the Marionite tradition and were treated to morning tea by the parishioners.
 The children learnt about the origins, features, saints and celebrations of the Marionite Catholics and how closely they are linked with the Roman Catholics.